 It's crucial for supplement makers and brand owners to understand that temporary shifts in U.S. regulatory policy due to the pandemic are not a relaxation of compliance requirements.
 As FDA warning letters continue to mount, it's more crucial than ever for brand owners to hold suppliers and co-manufacturers accountable for meeting the FDA food safety standards and documentation requirements.

 To protect the hard-won credibility gained by the supplement industry in recent years, the four leading dietary supplement trade associations in the U.S. released a warning against bad actors who might try to profit from this crisis fraudulently.

 "The U.S. dietary supplement industry is aware of the growing concern regarding the novel coronavirus and of the public's desire to protect itself against the virus," the press release explains.
 "However, we are concerned that some marketers of dietary supplements or other products may be promoting them with claims of prevention or treatment of coronavirus."

-Even if that research existed, the Dietary Supplement Health and Education Act of 1994 prevents "marketers of dietary supplements in the United States from promoting any dietary supplement product that makes disease prevention or treatment claims."
+The press release points out that while studies support the use of some dietary supplements for immune system health, there isn't any published clinical research that demonstrates there's any nutritional supplement on the market that can prevent or treat COVID-19.
+Even if research existed, the Dietary Supplement Health and Education Act of 1994 prevents "marketers of dietary supplements in the United States from promoting any dietary supplement product that makes disease prevention or treatment claims."

-Marketers and retailers should refrain from promoting any dietary supplement as a cure, treatment or prevention for coronavirus.
+Marketers and retailers should refrain from promoting any dietary supplement as a cure, treatment, or coronavirus prevention.

-Anyone who thinks they might have coronavirus or come in contact with COVID-19 should call a healthcare professional immediately.
-The Centers for Disease Control and Prevention has more information on coronavirus and the best actions to take if you suspect you're ill.
+Anyone who thinks they might have coronavirus or has come in contact with COVID-19 should call a healthcare professional immediately.
+The Centers for Disease Control and Prevention have more information on coronavirus and the best actions to take if you suspect you're ill.